peterStitt/libspatialaudio/docs/LoudspeakerBinauralization.md

 # Loudspeaker Binauralization

-If you are not interested in the theory you can read about how to use `CSpeakerBinauralization` [here](#cspeakersbinauralizer).
+If you are not interested in the theory you can read about how to use `SpeakerBinauralization` [here](#speakersbinauralizer).

 ## Theory and Implementation Details